 Family holidays were like that, too.
 We usually had a 2:1 ratio of desserts to dinner items.

 I have a bunch of my Grandma’s old cookbooks and there are lots of old fashioned pies in them.
 Fruit pies, icebox pies, cream pies...you name it.
 Old fashioned ginger snap cookies, anyone?

 But there’s something about cream pies that strike a chord of nostalgic pie making love for me.

-We’re using a pre-made pie crust to offset the super rich chocolate filling, then topping the pie filling with whipped cream or cool whip.
+We’re using a prepared crust to offset the super rich chocolate filling, then topping the pie filling with whipped cream or cool whip.
 Or go halvsies.
 Your choice.